 - Wrapping supplies (tissue paper, tape, stickers, stamps etc.)

 How to pack your candle orders

-1. Wrap each candle in at least 1 inch of protective wrapping material (e.g. paper, packing peanuts, air pillows, etc.) If you’re shipping multiple items, use dividers to keep the candles from colliding during shipment.
+1. Wrap each candle in at least 1 inch of protective wrapping material (e.g. paper, hex wrap, etc.) If you’re shipping multiple items, use dividers to keep the candles from colliding during shipment.

-2. Choose a box or mailer that will fit snugly around the wrapped candle.
-Fill the remaining spaces with air pillows or packing peanuts.
+3. Choose a box or mailer that will fit snugly around the wrapped candle.
+Fill the remaining spaces with soft box fillers like hex wrap, tissue paper, and biodegradable packing peanuts.